ddnexus/rematch/README.md

 #### Update flow

-When you first run your new tests, `rematch` stores whatever value they return under a storage key that is derived from the test description and relative position.
+When you first run your new tests, `rematch` stores whatever value they return under the storage case key that is derived from the test description.

 If you change your code later, you should ensure that the old tests pass before changing the test files.
 If there is some expected failure, you should reconcile them, usually by temporarily replacing the `assert_rematch`/`must_rematch` calls that you want to update with `store_assert_rematch`/`store_must_rematch` respectively.

-If you are going to edit the file more than just reconciling the existing tests (e.g. adding more tests) the smoothest option will be adding the tests at the end of the file, at least initially.
-That will not change the relative position of the old tests.
-After you are done adding, you can reorder the tests in your file and [update the stored values](#update-the-stored-values).
+From time to time, you may want to rebuild a totally passing test suite just to cleanup orphan keys and reorganizing the tests in a better order.
+IMPORTANT: DO NOT REBUILD unless everything passes, or you will have stored the wrong actual values!

 #### Dos and don'ts

 - Use `rematch` with large output or structures that are mostly generated outside your test code.
-Rematch can declutter your tests and [update the stored values](#update-the-stored-values) in seconds.
+Rematch can declutter your tests and [update the stored values](#how-to-update-the-stored-values) in seconds.
 For example:

     ```ruby
     # cluttered and hard to update